mdatz/mdatz/README.md

 - 👨‍🎓 BSc. in Software Engineering ⌨ (University of Calgary 🦖 2020)
 - 🤩 I’m interested in ...
 Everything
 - 🌱 I’m currently learning ...
-NextJS Web Applications
+NextJS Web Applications, CNN GAN for video framerate interpolation
 - 🤝 I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ...
 Right [here](mailto:mdatzyt@gmail.com)